 Colleges that are members of the National Collegiate Athletic Association (NCAA) may field sports teams in one of three divisions.
-Schools whose sports participate at the Division II level must sponsor at least five men’s and five women’s teams (or four men’s and six women’s).
-Division II schools are typically regional institutions, and students rarely receive full athletic scholarships, paying for school through a combination of scholarships, loans, grants and employment.
-Seven schools in Oklahoma sponsor athletic teams at the Division II level, offering a variety of sports for both men and women.
+Schools whose sports participate at the Division II level must sponsor at least five men's and five women's teams (or four men's and six women's) and Division II colleges are organized by state.
+A list of Division II schools is maintained by the NCAA.
+Division II schools are typically regional institutions that have fewer than 15,000 students and students rarely receive full athletic scholarships, paying for school through a combination of scholarships, loans, grants and employment.
+There are seven Division II schools in Oklahoma and they offer a variety of sports for both men and women.

 Cameron University Athletics 2800 W. Gore Boulevard Lawton OK 73505 580-581-2460 goaggies.cameron.edu

 Home of the Tigers, East Central University fields teams in six men's Division II sports: baseball, basketball, cross country, football, golf and tennis.
 Women's sports include basketball, cross country, golf, soccer, softball, tennis and volleyball.
 East Central University is located in Ada.